rvbd-operator/beta/readme.md

 # Getting started
 Welcome to the Riverbed Operator installation guide.
-This guide will quickly show you how to install the Alluvio Operator and instrument Java and .Net applications running in Kubernetes.
+This guide will quickly show you how to install the Riverbed Operator and instrument Java and .Net applications running in Kubernetes.

 # Attach to your cluster
-Ensure that kubectl points to your Kubernetes cluster where the Alluvio Operator and Alluvio APM Agent will run.
+Ensure that kubectl points to your Kubernetes cluster where the Riverbed Operator and Riverbed APM Agent will run.

 **Attach to your Azure cluster**
 ```